 Habitat: Philadelphia or Common Fleabane is a biennial/perennial and requires moist soil and full sun to grow best, but it will tolerate a variety of soils and partial shade.
 Pollination is by butterflies, moths and bees.
 It can be invasive in certain conditions so if you plant it, watch for excessive seed germination.
 The biennial grows from a fibrous root system with simple caudices.
 Perennial plants produce stolons and offsets to form new plants.

 Names: The genus name, Erigeron, is derived from two Greek words, either eri, meaning 'early' or erio, meaning 'woolly', and geron, meaning 'old man'.
 Thus a flower that has early flowers and gray to whitish seed heads, which in some species of Erigeron look woolly white like the head of an old man (more notes below).
 The species name, philadelphicus, refers to 'of Philadelphia'.
-The accepted author name of the plant description classification - 'L.' refers to Carl Linnaeus (1707-1778), Swedish botanist and the developer of the binomial nomenclature of modern taxonomy.
+The accepted author name of the plant description classification, from 1753 - 'L.' refers to Carl Linnaeus (1707-1778), Swedish botanist and the developer of the binomial nomenclature of modern taxonomy.

 Comparisons: For a comparison of the three Fleabanes found in the Garden see this page - Fleabanes.